-Childhood Lead Poisoning Committee A collaboration of public and private entities dedicated to eliminating lead based paint hazards in housing.
+Childhood Lead Poisoning Committee: A collaboration of public and private entities dedicated to eliminating lead based paint hazards in housing.
 A strategic plan was adopted in 2004 and updated in 2006.
 Implementing and evaluating the Elimination Plan is actively ongoing.

-Interagency Workgroup Federal, state, and local agencies and nonprofits involved with homelessness meet during the year to discuss homelessness and related housing and service issues.
+Interagency Task Force on Housing and Homelessness: Federal, state, and local agencies and nonprofits involved with homelessness meet during the year to discuss homelessness and related housing and service issues.

-WI Collaborative for Affordable Housing This group covers information-sharing and training issues.
+WI Collaborative for Affordable Housing: This group covers information-sharing and training issues.
 It includes representatives from Legal Action of Wisconsin, HUD's Wisconsin Field Office, Wisconsin Association of Housing Authorities, Wisconsin Community Action Program Association, Wisconsin Partnership for Housing Development, WHEDA, USDA and other housing organizations and local governments.

-WI Fair Housing Network This coalition focuses on fair housing education and promotion.
+WI Fair Housing Network: This coalition focuses on fair housing education and promotion.
 Its membership includes representatives from the Wisconsin Equal Rights Division, Department of Safety and Professional Services, HUD's Wisconsin Field Office, WHEDA, Wisconsin Realtors Association, local boards of Realtors, equal opportunity commissions, fair housing councils, community housing resources boards and landlord and apartment associations.

-WI Fresh Start Projects DEHCR in cooperation with other state and federal agencies replicates the Operation Fresh Start (OFS) program model to provide at-risk young people with education, employment skills, and career direction leading to economic self-sufficiency.
+Department of Corrections Pass-Through Funding Projects: DEHCR, in cooperation with other state and federal agencies replicates the Operation Fresh Start (OFS) program model with certain HOME grantees, to provide at-risk young people with education, employment skills, and career direction leading to economic self-sufficiency.
 This is accomplished through meaningful service including constructing housing for low-income families.
-Funds are currently provided from the DEHCR HOME-HHR program, the Department of Corrections' Division of Community Corrections, and other sources.
+Funds are currently provided from the Department of Corrections' Division of Community Corrections.